Skip to Content

 2. Roasted Honey‑Glazed Carrots

-• 2 lbs. carrots, peeled and halved
+• 2 lb carrots, peeled and halved

-• 3 tbsp olive oil
+• 3 Tbsp olive oil

-• 2 tbsp honey
+• 2 Tbsp honey

 • 1 tsp ground cinnamon

-• Salt and pepper to taste
+• Salt & pepper to taste

-2. Toss carrots with olive oil, honey, cinnamon, salt, and pepper.
+2. Toss carrots with olive oil, honey, cinnamon, salt and pepper.

-4. Roast for 25-30 minutes, flipping halfway through.
+4. Roast for 25‑30 minutes, flipping halfway through to ensure even caramelization.

 3. Cheesy Garlic Pull‑Apart Bread